 The Choir with No Name have been successfully running choirs and building joyful communities with homeless and marginalised people since 2008.
 We currently have five choirs: in Birmingham, Liverpool, London, Brighton (run in partnership with Brighton Housing Trust) and Cardiff (run in partnership with The Wallich).

-We were founded on the premise that singing makes you feel good; it distracts you from all the nonsense in life and helps you to build up your confidence and abilities.
+We were founded on the premise that singing makes you feel good; it distracts you from all the nonsense in life and helps you to build confidence, skills and genuine, long lasting friendships.

 We aim to...

 - give performances that leave the audience gagging for more

 - support each other in our dreams and ambitions, musical or otherwise.

 If you want to find out more about us and keep up to date with our news, gigs, campaigns and opportunities to get involved, you can sign up to our newsletter